Bylaws of the Board of Regents

 The chair of each committee may designate any regent who is present at a committee meeting, but is not a regular member of that committee, to serve as a special member of the committee in the event that a regular member is absent from the meeting.
 Specially designated committee members will enjoy all the rights and privileges of regularly appointed committee members for the duration of the scheduled meeting, including the right to vote.

-F. Audit Committee.
+F. Audit and Finance Committee.

-G. Audit Committee Charter.
+G. Audit and Finance Committee Charter.

 - Members shall be independent of management of the university and its component units